 - Be honest in all of your golf lessons.

-- Take notes and ask your instructor to take videos of you during your golf lessons.
+- Take notes and ask your instructor to take videos of you during golf lessons.

 - Don’t be afraid to ask questions.